binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;">NY has an additional requirement – ASK PROF K ABOUT THIS –</p>

 <p style="margin-left:10%; margin-right:10%;">Same as above, but with bystander E. If police officer D accidentally kills E during the robbery, is A guilty of felony murder?
 In NY, yes.</p>

+<p style="margin-left:7%; margin-right:10%;"><b>Hypo:</b> If prof K robs a bank and someone dies several days later in an accident he causes.
+If Prof K robs a bank and an hour later someone dies in an accident he causes.
+If he sees the police and is driving away and that’s when he had the accident.</p>

 **Affirmative defense in NY:** NY has a very narrow defense; if the defendant can prove all four factors, the defendant is not guilty of felony murder.
 Factors: (a) not aid in homicide, (b) not armed, (c) no reasonable ground to believe others armed, and (d) no reasonable ground to believe other participant would kill.